ImagineLearning-Public/ios-deploy/README.md

 Device Ids are the UDIDs of the iOS devices.
 From the command line, you can list device ids [this way](http://javierhz.blogspot.com/2012/06/how-to-get-udid-of-iphone-using-shell.html):

         system_profiler SPUSBDataType | sed -n -e '/iPad/,/Serial/p' -e '/iPhone/,/Serial/p' | grep "Serial Number:" | awk -F ": " '{print $2}'

+## Deploying and running on multiple devices

+There is also a bash script to extract an ipa, then deploy and run the app on multiple devices.
+Currently, ios-deploy is used to install the app, and Apple's instruments command line interface is used to launch it with an emtpy automation script.
+This is pretty hacky, but seems to be working for now.

+	`./ILiOSDeployWrapper.sh app.ipa [Optionally - a device id if you only want to run on one device]